scottdavenport/ccc-landing2/docs/chores/supabase-migration-guide.md

 4. **Test Before Committing**: Always test migrations locally before pushing
 5. **One Change Per Migration**: Keep migrations focused on a single change
 6. **Current Dates**: Always use the current date in migration filenames
+7. **Use Timestamps**: Include timestamps in migration filenames for more granular tracking
+8. **Use Simple SQL**: Prefer simple SQL commands over complex PL/pgSQL blocks when possible

 By following these guidelines, we can maintain a clean migration history and avoid deployment issues.